2026 Honda Prices: MSRP, Invoice Price, Actual Dealer Cost, and Holdback

 The Honda factory invoice prices include hidden benefits, such as dealer holdback and manufacturer-to-dealer discounts.

-In reality, the dealer cost, which can often be lower than the invoice price, is the actual amount paid by the dealer to the manufacturer for a new vehicle.
+In reality, the dealer cost, which can often be lower than the invoice price, is the amount the dealer pays the manufacturer for a new vehicle.

 How Much is Honda Dealer Holdback?